"Alright lads, welcome to Chapter 1 of the studio guide"

 If you want to know more about DAW’s then check this article by clicking on the image above

-It is the hardware which enables connections from your analog gear to your digital work-space and computer.
+It is the hardware that enables connections from your analog gear to your digital work-space and computer.

-It also upgrades your normal audio capabilities that are build into your Computer with quality, inputs and outputs.
+It also upgrades your normal audio capabilities that are built into your Computer with quality, inputs, and outputs.